 1. Therapy ball exercises

-Hand therapy ball exercises are great for stroke patients, especially those that have hand weakness or struggle with clenched hands after stroke.
+Hand therapy ball exercises are great for individuals following stroke, especially for those that have hand weakness or struggle with clenched hands.
 Some exercises involve squeezing or pinching a therapy ball, which would benefit patients who need to strengthen the finger flexors (the muscles that allow you to bend your fingers and make a fist).

 However, hand therapy balls can also be useful for patients with spasticity that present with clenched fists.
-By placing their hand and fingers around the ball, this can allow them to stretch out the tightened muscles.
+Placing their hand and fingers around the ball can allow them to stretch out the tightened muscles.
 If spasticity is severe, these patients may need to use their unaffected hand to help place the spastic hand around the ball.

 2. Therapy putty exercises

 Therapy putty is a popular hand rehabilitation tool used in occupational therapy.
 By manipulating the putty in various ways, you can give your hand a good workout.
 For example, you can practice finger extension by wrapping the putty around your index finger and then extending your finger up, pushing through the resistance of the putty.
 As your hand grows stronger, you can increase the resistance of the putty you’re using to continue challenging yourself and improving muscle function.

 See all therapy putty exercises »

 While most hand therapy exercises can be dry and boring, MusicGlove is a high-tech home therapy system that incorporates gaming and music into your hand exercises.
 It’s clinically proven to improve hand function in just 2 weeks because patients are motivated to achieve higher repetition of finger exercises.